 Brian Jackson - Fotolia

-SAN FRANCISCO -- Puppet vs. Jenkins was the first question that came to mind for IT pros as the company introduced newly rebranded software from its September 2017 acquisition of Seattle startup Distelli Inc.
+SAN FRANCISCO -- Puppet vs. Jenkins was the question that came to mind for IT pros as the company newly rebranded software from its September 2017 acquisition of Seattle startup Distelli Inc.

 Puppet Pipelines for Applications and Puppet Pipelines for Containers -- formerly known as Distelli VM Dashboard and Distelli Kubernetes Dashboard, respectively -- were reintroduced just over three weeks after Puppet bought the continuous integration and continuous delivery (CI/CD) software company.
 Puppet has integrated the tools with its open source and Puppet Enterprise tools, which can lay down Distelli software agents on hosts and confirm their installation.
 Further integration will follow, such as Puppet-executed jobs that take place between application deployments, company executives said.